AwsumN00b/GitMod/README.md

 ## To Do
 Fix these things:
-- Edge cases all around
+- Edge cases all around (Specifics will be added as testing occurs)

 Add following functionalities:
-- Pull
 - function for picking files either by name or numerically
 - Create compiled version for non-techy people to use
 - Make a GUI, again to enhance the experience